ACM SIGGRAPH Policy Guidelines

 6.4 Standing Committee Chair Nominations

 Except for the Nominations Committee, when a committee chair position is open, the position opening will be posted on the website and through all of SIGGRAPH’s communication channels.
-The Nominations Committee will review applicants, consult with the existing committee and the EC, and make a recommendation to the EC who will make the final selection.
+The Nominations Committee will review applicants, consult with the existing committee and the EC, and recommend to the EC who will make the final selection.
 In addition to its recommendation, the Nominations Committee will provide the EC with the names and application materials of all the people who applied for the position and the rationale for their recommendation.

 The timeline for this process will be as follows: